amac-lfc/CMV/README.md

 Based on the names of your input/output files, you may need to create the folders for the output files location before running the code below.

+Once this is done, the first step would be to create the data with needed feature, for that you will have to run `createData()` in **main.py** or donwload directly the [processed data](https://mxlakeforest-my.sharepoint.com/:u:/g/personal/bousquet_mx_lakeforest_edu/Ee_PVcRaz3pClmFPZ6L1aQABZ0Ny7Ft-tl-LoVWPGtFFnw?e=ZiRn7G))

 Inside the **main.py** file is where the data gets trimmed to only include the information that you need.
 This speeds up the loading process for the data.
 You will find the following code in the `if __name__ == '__main__':`:
 ```python
 inputs = ["/home/shared/CMV/RawData/Comments_MetaData.csv", "/home/shared/CMV/RawData/Comments_TextData.csv",